developmentseed/espa-surface-reflectance/lasrc/README.md

    vapor, excluding the full-length gaps in the polar regions.
 Those polar gaps are left as-is.
 3. Modified the LaSRC code to use these new VIIRS products.
+4. Changed L8_AUX_DIR environment variable for storing the LAADS aux products to LASRC_AUX_DIR.
+This matches the environment variable used by LaSRC.